irazasyed/telegram-bot-sdk/docs/usage/keyboards.md

 ## Reply Keyboard Markup

 The below example will send a message and automatically show a custom keyboard.
-Since we passed third parameter as true, the keyboard will be shown only once.
+If `one_time_keyboard` is set as true, the keyboard will be shown only once.

 See [ReplyKeyboardMarkup](https://core.telegram.org/bots/api#replykeyboardmarkup) docs for a list of supported parameters and other info.